Keystone

 -

 A Keystone API key.
-Go directly to app.paragon.run/app/keystone/settings (or in the Keystone sidebar click Settings), switch to the API Keys tab, and click Create Key.
-Keystone keys are prefixed
+Go to app.paragon.run/app/keystone/settings → API Keys → Create Key.
+Keys are prefixed

-ks_live_and are shown once at creation -- copy it immediately, you can't retrieve it later.
-Legacy Polarity UUID keys (the one used for Paragon CLI and paragon-llm-proxy) are still accepted for backward compatibility, but new integrations should use a dedicatedks_live_key. -
+ks_live_and shown once at creation — copy it immediately.
+Legacy Polarity UUID keys (the one used for Paragon CLI and paragon-llm-proxy) are still accepted, but new integrations should use a dedicatedks_live_key. -

-You do not need Docker installed on your machine.
-Keystone runs sandboxes on Polarity's servers.
-Your code just talks to the API.
+You do not need Docker locally.
+Keystone runs sandboxes on Polarity's infrastructure.

 Quick start